 Girls may wear dresses or skirts no more than 3 inches above the knee, dress slacks (no low-waisted pants) or jeans with a modest top.
 Shoulders covered.

-Boys may wear casual shirts with collars or sweaters, tailored slacks, jeans or walking shorts.
+Boys may wear casual button up or polo shirts with collars, sweaters, tailored slacks, jeans or walking shorts.

 Tight or revealing clothing is inappropriate and may not be worn to school.